Fall’s Fashion Bible

 For me, this has become tradition, ritual, if you will.
 Vogue’s September issue, coffee, and an empty pre-fall afternoon.
 It is escapism at its best during the lazy days of a quickly fading summer.
 I immerse myself in a world I will never move around in, wouldn’t want to, but find so incredibly fascinating.
 A book of fairy tales for adults.
 It keeps the imagination alive, working, dreaming, creating.

 As you would expect, this issue is packed with advertising campaigns from all the movers and shakers at the premiere fashion houses around the world.
 They’re laying claim to the upcoming season, making their marks and trying to carve out their unique place in an overly competitive business.

 It also has interesting articles (I highly recommend the interview with Kendall Jenner), and fashion related information and content, but let’s be honest, it’s a bit like someone saying they read Playboy for the articles.
 The reason you get it and devote a couple of hours to its study, is to look at the photographs.

 It’s a pretty book, full of pretty people, and pretty clothes.
 I love looking at it for the same reason I enjoy art, it’s beautiful, interesting, and creatively inspiring.

 Take a break from your responsibilities.
-Immerse yourself in something that relaxes and refuels you, because ultimately, that’s what we’re talking about: Indulging in the glamour of one of the world’s most celebrated publications as a way to remove yourself from the duties and demands we face everyday.
+Lose yourself in something that relaxes and refuels you, because ultimately, that’s what we’re talking about: Indulging in the glamour of one of the world’s most celebrated publications as a way to remove yourself from the duties and demands we face everyday.
 Something we all need to do more often.

 Read.
 Daydream.
 Enjoy.